 Compensation for our executive officers and other key employees is evaluated and determined by the Compensation Committee of our Board of Directors.
 Our Compensation Committee consists of three independent directors under the applicable standards of the NASDAQ Stock Market.
-Michael J. Koss is the Chairman of our Compensation Committee and the other members of the Compensation Committee are David R. Zimmer and Robert Feitler.
-Additional information regarding our Compensation Committee is disclosed under "Directors' Meetings and Committees - Compensation Committee" on page 8 of this Proxy Statement.
+Michael J. Koss is the Chairman of our Compensation Committee and the other members of the Compensation Committee are David R. Zimmer and Thomas W. Florsheim, Jr. Additional information regarding our Compensation Committee is disclosed under "Directors' Meetings and Committees - Compensation Committee" on page 8 of this Proxy Statement.

 Many key compensation decisions are made during the first quarter of the fiscal year as the Compensation Committee meets to review performance for the prior year under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers, determine awards under our Amended and Restated Stock Incentive Plan and set compensation targets and objectives for the coming year.
 However, our Compensation Committee also views compensation as an ongoing process and may convene special meetings in addition to its regularly scheduled meetings throughout the year for purposes of evaluation, planning and appropriate action.
-The Compensation Committee held two meetings during fiscal 2012 as well as a meeting held on August 20, 2012 to review performance for fiscal 2012.
+The Compensation Committee held two meetings during fiscal 2013 as well as a meeting held on August 21, 2013 to review performance for fiscal 2013.
 At each meeting, the Compensation Committee held an executive session (without management present).
 The Compensation Committee receives and reviews materials in advance of each meeting, including materials that management believes will be helpful to the Committee as well as materials specifically requested by members of the Committee.

 Our management assists the Compensation Committee in its oversight and determination of compensation.
 Management's role includes assisting the Compensation Committee with evaluating employee performance, assisting with establishing individual and company-wide performance targets and objectives, recommending salary levels and option and other equity incentive grants, providing financial data on company performance, providing calculations and reports on achievement of performance objectives and furnishing other information requested by the Committee.
 Our Chief Executive Officer works with the Compensation Committee in making recommendations regarding our overall compensation policies and plans, as well as recommending specific compensation levels for our other executive officers and key employees.
-Members of management who were present during portions of Compensation Committee meetings held in fiscal 2012 and 2013 to date, included the Chief Executive Officer and the Chief Financial Officer.
+Members of management who were present during portions of Compensation Committee meetings held in fiscal 2013 and 2014 to date, included the Chief Executive Officer and the Chief Financial Officer, as well as our former Chief Executive Officer, Harold M. Stratton II.
 The Compensation Committee makes all decisions regarding the compensation of the Chief Executive Officer without the Chief Executive Officer or any other member of management present.